Master-Daniel/currency-exchange/README.md

 ```

-*Note: your mobile device must be connected to the same internet (wifi) for you to be able to access the website via your mobile device*
+*Note: your mobile device must be connected to the same internet (wifi) as your computer for you to be able to access the website via your mobile device*